LucieLuS/STAT432/Data/Training data 1 year/In progress.md

-I have scrapped the state-owned media posts on Sina Weibo from November 2019 to November 2020.
-The sample size is 18,035.
-In each post, it has hashtag where you can link it to the trending search on Weibo.
-Now I'm trying to label more data to create a more comprehensive data set.
+Trending searches on Sina Weibo from November 2019 to December 2020.
+The full sample size is around 41,497.
+For this training data, I randomly selected 10,000 and labeled them in 20 categories.
+Trending searches may not pop up all the 20 categories.